SnoozToolbox/SnoozDoc/user_guide/getting_started.rst

 =================================

 1. Launch the Snooz application already installed on your desktop.
-2. Navigate to the menu Help > About Snooz
+2. Navigate to the menu Help > About Snooz (macOS : Snooz > About Snooz)
-3. If the installed version is older than the released version download Snooz for your Operating System.
+3. If the installed version is older than the released version **download** Snooz for your OS.
 4. Close Snooz to avoid errors during the installation.
-5. You can uninstall the previous version of Snooz to delete obsolete packages (this step is optional).
+5. (Optional) You can uninstall the previous version of Snooz to delete obsolete packages.
 6. Run the installer.
 7. After installation, launch the new version of Snooz.
 8. Activate the latest version of the packages you are interested in.
-Navigate to File > Settings > Packages in Snooz.
+Navigate to File > Settings > Packages (macOS Snooz > Preferences > Packages) in Snooz.
 Check/uncheck the right versions.
+9. To activate only the most recent version of the packages installed with Snooz, you can press **Reset to default** in the General Settings.